Qovery and the Twelve-Factor App methodology

 Qovery integrates seamlessly with Git to deploy branch-based applications.
 Qovery follows the GitOps methodology, which refers to 1 branch = 1 isolated environment.
 Each modified environment (production, staging, development) does not impact the others.
 Plus, Qovery brings a consolidated view of all applications and services (databases, brokers) running within an environment.
-Developers get the full picture of their applications and can be confident in their changes into production.
+Developers get the complete picture of their applications and can be confident in their changes into production.

 Explicitly declare and isolate dependencies.

 Qovery lets you declare all the dependencies that your application needs (databases, brokers, routing, domains...) using a .qovery.yml file and a Dockerfile.
-Nothing more to go in production.
-Qovery interprets these files, builds the application, provides the infrastructure, deploys it, and makes sure that everything works.
+Nothing more to go into production.
+Qovery interprets these files, builds the application, provides the infrastructure, deploys it, and makes sure everything works.
 In case of any problem, Qovery rollback the application and the dependencies into the last desired states, and the developer is informed by a notification.

 Store config in the environment.